-• Behaviour incident data, including on removal from the classroom;

-- Attendance, permanent exclusion and suspension data; - Incident of searching, screening, and confiscation; and
+- behaviour incident data, including on removal from the classroom; - attendance, permanent exclusion and suspension data; - incident of searching, screening, and confiscation; - anonymous surveys for staff pupils, governors, trustees and other stake holders on their perceptions and experiences of the school behaviour culture.

-This policy is reviewed and updated at least annually by the Governors.
+This policy is reviewed and updated at least annually by the Senior Management Team and School Governors.